ppurang/scaliak/README.md

 # Scaliak

 Scaliak is a scala-ified version of the High-Level Riak Java Client w/ a Functional Twist.
+It is currently being used in production at StackMob.

 ## Status